 Bar meetings at the time were held at restaurants and were devoted to generous portions of food and drink.
-There was much slamming of the rival Bar Association and a little bit of business was taken care of “where sobriety permitted.”
+There was much slamming of the rival Bar Association and a little bit of business.

-In 1978 negotiating teams from each Bar sat down together (over drinks, no doubt —ed.) and hammered out an agreement to consolidate the Bar Associations.
+In 1978 negotiating teams from each Bar sat down together and hammered out an agreement to consolidate the Bar Associations.
 A deal was struck that the West County Bar would be guaranteed two board positions for the first year, one board position for the second year, and then all directors would be at large following that.
 (That two-year “deal” has been misinterpreted ever since.
 It is still the subject of board debate. —ed.)

 The deal further provided that the Contra Costa County Bar would be the surviving Association, since people outside the area had no idea where Mt.
 Diablo was.